Dolce Far Niente

 Sacred Idleness

-I first came across the term with my work with physicians.
+I first came across the term with my work with physicians helping them develop their emotional intelligence.
 Epstein used the term to encourage medical practitioners to take time out.
 In order to cultivate habits of mind, such as attentiveness, curiosity and presence.
 So as to enhance their own wellbeing and be more effective in their medical practice.
 I know through introducing the concept to leaders across sectors, that they intuitively recognise it is critical for their resilience and evolution.
-And they know this idleness takes even more work!
+And they know this idleness takes some work!

 It is the commitment to self-care.
-The discipline of self-inquiry.
+The discipline of self-inquiry and self-responsibility.
 Of learning.
-And in particularly of learning to let go.
-We don’t just stumble across it, but intentionally dedicate time for it.
-A time of rest, restoration, rejuvenation and also of reflection.
+We don’t just stumble across Sacred Idleness, but intentionally dedicate time and space for it.
+A time of rest, reflection, restoration and rejuvenation.

 When there are so many things out of our control, our first priority needs to be our own physical and emotional wellbeing.
 We cannot look after each other and the earth well, if we do not look after ourselves.